aprotopopov/getData_Course_Project/README.md

 ### Step 5
 Then aggregate data according to unique activities and subjects, calculate mean values and choose only mean and std contain columns.
 Total size of data frame 180x66.
 Save data frame with function write.table to file tidyData.txt

+---

+## Description of makeCookBookTable.R script
+This script produce table with description of variables from tidyData.txt.
+Output of the script saved in the file codeBookTable.txt.
+Quotes should be deleted after file generation while inserted in file CodeBook.md.
+Whole table is inserted at the end of the CookBook.md file.